StanJulia/Stan.jl/README.md

 Stan.jl v7.x constitutes the third generation and covers all of cmdstan's methods in separate packages, i.e. StanSample.jl, StanOptimize.jl, .jl, etc., including an option to run `generate_quantities`.
 In a sense, it extends Tamas Papp's approach taken in StanRun, StanDump and StanSamples.

-Stan.jl v8.0 is based on StanSample.jl v5, StanOptimize.jl v3 and StanQuap.jl v2.
+Stan.jl v9.0 uses StanSample.jl v6, StanOptimize.jl v4, StanQuap.jl v4, StanDiagnose.jl v4 and StanVariational v4.

 ## Requirements

 Stan's cmdstan executable needs to be installed separatedly.
 Please see [cmdstan installation](https://stanjulia.github.io/Stan.jl/latest/INSTALLATION/).

-Note: StanSample.jl v5.3, supports multithreading in the `cmdstan` binary and requires cmdstan v2.28.2 and up.
+Note: StanSample.jl v6 uses c++ multithreading in the `cmdstan` binary and requires cmdstan v2.28.2 and up.
 To activate multithreading in `cmdstan` this needs to be specified during the build process of `cmdstan`.

-Once multithreading is included in `cmdstan`, set the num_threads and num_cpp_chains in the call to stan_sample, e.g.
+By default StanSample.jl's SampleModel sets the num_threads and num_cpp_chains in the call to `stan_sample` as shown below:
 ```
 rc = stan_sample(sm; data, num_threads=4, num_cpp_chains=4, num_chains=1, seed=-1)`
 ```

-Note that by leaving out `num_chains=1` will result in 16 chains!
-Future versions of StanSample.jl might update these default values in SampleModel!
+Note: Currently I do not suggest to use both C++ level chains and Julia level chains.
+By default, if `num_chains > 1` this method will set `num_cpp_chains` to 1 and a message will be displayed.
+Set the postional `check_num_chains` argument in the call to `stan_sample()` to `false` to prevent this.

 For more info on Stan, please go to <http://mc-stan.org>.